 Chen theorizes that “a need for greater supply chain visibility for better decision making” has prevented the industry from growing.

 “The more visibility you have in any kind of supply chain, the more you’re able to engage in enterprise resource planning, including pricing and purchasing decisions and inventory management, which has a direct impact on protecting your margins and ultimately your value creation as a whole,” he says.

 See also: Blockchain for Master Data Management

 Participants can then view the collected data via API or web portal.
-RecycleGo’s blockchain offering is currently in testing.
+RecycleGo is currently testing its blockchain offering.